Alicexplore/Api_Perso_Project/README.md

 # The_Picture_Project

-The Picture Project is an App to find your destination by selecting photographies from the UNSPLASH Api.
+The Picture Project is a small game App to find your next travel destination by selecting some photographies,
-Lest's play !

-IDEAS : get the picture like blur xhen press on it to select
+the ones you love will lead you to your next journey ✈